KEichner/CDILSample/about.md

 ### Incredibly fancy...

-These a words.
+These are words.
 All the words.
 Wordy word words.
 Words are wordy and full of wordness.
 Hazzah!
 The words are wording all over this word page.